 |6" 15.2cm||10" 25.4cm||0.6oz 17g||Vireonidae||Vireo olivaceus|

-Distribution: Found throughout North America, from western side of Newfoundland to as far north as James Bay, bordering Ontario and Quebec.
-Parts of the western Northwest Territories to the western coast of British Columbia, south into Oregon, through the northern regions of the midwestern states, down into Texas, over into Florida and up into Canada.
+Distribution: It is found throughout North America, from the western side of Newfoundland, as far north as James Bay, bordering Ontario and Quebec.
+Parts of the western Northwest Territories to the western coast of British Columbia, south into Oregon and through the northern regions of the midwestern states, down into Texas and over into Florida and up into Canada.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.